mabrobotics/MD80-x-CANdle-Documentation/md_x_candle_ecosystem_overview/Output encoder.md

 ## Configuration

-The output encoder configuration is performed in the motor config files and saved to the MD80 using the [`mdtool setup motor`](mdtool_setup_motor) command.
+The output encoder configuration is performed in the motor config files and saved to the MD series motor controller using the [`mdtool setup motor`](mdtool_setup_motor) command.
 There are only two parameters used in output encoder setup:

 ```
 [output encoder]